sjyangkevin/Prompt-Engineering/README.md

-# Prompt Engineering with Palm API
+# Prompt Engineering with PaLM API
 This repository contains the sample code for experimenting with various prompting methods, including the following:

   1. Zero-shot Prompting